Hamster: A Large-Scale Study and Characterization of Developer-Written Tests: The Hamster Dataset

 For characterizing setup methods, we extract general method information, such as NCLOC and cyclomatic complexity, with particular attention to the creation and configuration of mocked resources.
 Teardown methods, in contrast, are analyzed for both resource cleanup behavior and embedded assertions that confirm successful completion.
 Our analysis highlights resource types that are typically managed during teardown, such as I/O streams, network connections, and database handles.
 To recognize cleanup operations, we apply heuristics based on method names (e.g., \smalltt{close()}, \smalltt{terminate()}) and match receiver objects against a curated list of known libraries to infer the type of resource being released.

-1pt \textit{Call and Assertion Sequence Details.} For each test method, we construct an invocation sequence, defined as the complete ordered list of callable entities---method and constructor calls, method references, and assertions---preserved in their runtime order.
+2pt \textit{Call and Assertion Sequence Analysis.} For each test method, we construct an invocation sequence, defined as the complete ordered list of callable entities---method and constructor calls, method references (e.g., \smalltt{String::isEmpty}), and assertions---preserved in their runtime order.
 This ordering ensures that argument expressions are resolved before their enclosing call, lambda expressions are expanded, anonymous subclass instantiations with initializer blocks are processed, and chained method invocations are interpreted from left to right.

 Each callable entity is classified as either an assertion or a non-assertion, based on mappings from widely used testing frameworks and assertion libraries.
 Assertions are further categorized into types such as truthiness, equality, identity, nullness, and numeric tolerance, following a taxonomy derived from framework documentation and summarized in our artifact~\cite{hamster:artifact}.